Jump to main content

 What happens if I am approved?

-If you are approved, a representative from WAEPA’s Member Services team will contact you email.
+If you are approved, a representative from WAEPA’s Member Services team will contact you via email.
 If we’ve already received your banking or credit card information, your initial payment will be processed within five business days.
-If we don’t have your payment information, you will receive a request during your initial quarterly premium.
+If we don’t have your payment information, you will receive a request during your initial monthly premium.

 What happens if I am declined?